Q: What to do if Outlook is not opening?

 "COM Add-ins" are modules that add specific features to Microsoft Office products including Outlook.
 In some instances, however, one or more Add-ins may cause problems and needs to be disabled.
 Add-ins can either be removed from the Windows Control Panel or through Outlook itself.

 i.
 Open Outlook and Type "Com" in the ''Tell me what you want to do" search box at the top right corner of Outlook and then click on "COM Add-ins''

 ii.
-In the drop-down list, uncheck any faulty or needless add-ins that you wish to disable and then click "OK" and re-launch Outlook in order for the changes to fully take effect.
+In the drop-down list, uncheck any faulty or needless add-ins that you wish to disable, and then click "OK" and re-launch Outlook for the changes to fully take effect.

 i.
 Exit Outlook.